wolvever/agent_coder_codex/README.md

 python examples/simple_agent.py
 ```

-This will run the agent once and print the result.
+This will run the agent once and print the result using the new `UserInput`
+abstraction.